 DES (diethylstilbestrol) exposure prior to birth: Synthetic estrogen used in the 50’s and 60’s used by women to prevent miscarriage.
-Can cause low sperm counts, decreased sperm motility, and abnormal sperm forms, small penises, undescended testicles (risk factor for testicular cancer) abnormal testicles.
+Can cause low sperm counts, decreased sperm motility, abnormal sperm forms, abnormally small penis size, undescended testicles (risk factor for testicular cancer), and abnormal testicles.

 Hormonal imbalances: Hormone problems affecting sperm count include thyroid problems, low testosterone levels, elevated FSH, and excess prolactin (see next entry).

 Immune problems: Immune reactions to sperm in the man (autoimmune) can be a problem post-vasectomy, but may also have other causes.
 Anti-sperm antibodies can “attack” the sperm, thus preventing it from being able to fertilize the egg.

 Impotence/ Sexual Dysfunction: There are a variety of medical causes that can contribute, including diabetes mellitus, medications such as antidepressants, etc. Viagra, according to the manufacturer, does not appear to have any negative impact on sperm.
 Up to 20% of men may have decreased sexual desire, inability to maintain an erection, and premature ejaculation.
 This could result from low testosterone or performance anxiety.